-If you have any questions about the application process, please feel free to contact Hayley Green, PJHC Program Administrator.
+If you have any questions about the application process, please feel free to contact Elias Bongmba, PJHC Director of Undergraduate Studies.

 “Injustice prevails worldwide, in some areas more than others.
 Living and working in Dar es Salaam clearly conveyed that reality.
 But that reality was not all my internship had to offer.
 To look at the toddlers, teenagers, and adults